Table of Content

 Get information about a domain user (groups that user belongs to, full name, etc…):

-net user stevan /domain
+net user stevan /domainstevanA domain user

 7.2.
 PsLoggedon